 Mr. Fraser is the founding President and Chief Executive Officer (CEO) of Killam.
-He has held this position for 23 years, since the inception of Killam Properties Inc., the predecessor of Killam Apartment REIT.
+He has held this position for 24 years, since the inception of Killam Properties Inc., the predecessor of Killam Apartment REIT.
 Mr. Fraser is responsible for developing, communicating, and implementing Killam's strategy to maximize long-term unitholder value and returns.
-Mr. Fraser has worked in the real estate industry for over 35 years.
+Mr. Fraser has worked in the real estate industry for over 36 years.
 He holds a Bachelor of Commerce and a Master of Urban and Rural Planning from Dalhousie University, and a Master of Business Administration from Saint Mary's University.
-Mr. Fraser is a member of the Board of Governors of Saint Mary's University and serves on its Executive Committee, Advancement Committee, and Honorary Degree Committee.
+Mr. Fraser is a member of the Board of Governors of Saint Mary's University.